 Our members support the effort by transporting, fostering, networking.
 We work with shelters, sending them flyers about our organization and notifying them that we want to help place all Beardies that enter their doors.
 But not all Beardies are strays or unwanted.
 Some are beloved pets whose owners have died or can no longer care for their Beardies.
 Whatever the reason, we are proud to say 100% of needy, healthy Beardies have found new homes.

 All rescues are examined by veterinarians.
 If the dogs need care or updated vaccinations, this is done before they are placed.
 All Beardies are spayed or neutered before placement.
 We ascertain both mental and physical soundness and take great care to match the rescues with appropriate homes.

 Adoptive families sign a contract stating they will return the Beardie to our organization if they can no longer care for them.
 We don’t want any of our foundlings to be without a home the second time around.

-Beardie Rescue is totally supported by donations.
+Beardie Rescue is supported by BCCA, and also by donations.
 The BCCA National Specialty also donates a portion of the proceeds from its annual auction.
+The BCCA Charitable Trust funds grant requests from Rescue; donations to the Trust are tax-deductible and may be earmarked for Rescue.
 The monies from our Memorial Program, in memory of own special Beardies, also go to Rescue.
 Adoptive families are asked to make a donation as well, so that we can continue our program.